Skip to Content

 Most auto repair shops have technicians trained to do the needed repairs on gasoline engines.

-Diesel mechanics are generally more expensive because they are considered hard to find specialists.
+Diesel mechanics are generally more pricey because they are considered hard-to-find specialists.

 3. Keeping Engine Components Clean Is Vital